symfony/symfony-docs/components/dotenv.rst

 .. note::

-    When using the Dotenv component within the Symfony Framework, beware that variables can't contain container parameters because they are not solved:
+    When using the Dotenv component within the Symfony Framework, beware that variables can't contain container parameters because they are not resolved:

     .. code-block:: shell